Functional equation for LC-functions with even or odd modulator: Specific values of LC-functions and FC-functions with even or odd modulators

 \section{Specific values of LC-functions and FC-functions with even or odd modulators}

-The functional equation for an LC-function $L(s,f)$, as established in \fullref{Theorem}{t:Mai_The_v2}, yields notable formulas depending on the parity of the modulator $p_f$.
+The functional equation for an LC-function $L(s,f)$, as established in Theorem~\ref{t:Mai_The_v2}, yields notable formulas depending on the parity of the modulator $p_f$.
 When $p_f$ is even, these formulas are employed to evaluate $L(2p,f)$ and $F(2p,f_{(2i\pi)})$.
 Conversely, when $p_f$ is odd, they are used to evaluate $L(2p+1,f)$ and $F(2p+1,f_{(2i\pi)})$.
 In both cases, $p$ represents a non-negative integer.